marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 }
 ```

-All three loops shown above are a syntactic sugar for diferent method calls:
+All three loops shown above are a syntactic sugar for different method calls:

 - `for item in collection` = `for item in itoIterator::into_iter(collection)`
-- `for item in&collection` = `for item in collection.iter()`
+- `for item in &collection` = `for item in collection.iter()`
 - `for item in &mut collection` = `for item in collecion.iter_mut()`

 ### Index variable